rangle/ngCourse2/handout/features/es6.md

 Some of the highlights:

+- Classes
 - Template Strings
-- Classes
 - Arrow Functions
 - Constants and Block Scoped Variables
-- ...spread, and ...rest
+- ...spread and ...rest
 - Destructuring
 - Modules